FAQ sponsor licence UK immigration

 • Minister of Religion

 Your company will need to apply for a Worker Sponsor Licence to be able to hire overseas staff.
-You will need to show that your business is trading in the UK and has genuine need for skilled positions.
+You will need to show that your business is trading in the UK and has a genuine need for skilled positions.

 You will need to provide evidence that you are a genuine organisation in the UK.
 Some acceptable documents include: